anthonylangsworth/OrderBot/doc/CommandReference.md

 ### /todo-list goal add

 Set a [goal](Goals.md) for a minor faction in a star system.
 This overrides the implicit `Control` [goal](Goals.md) for a supported minor faction (see [/todo-list support add](#todo-list-support-add)).
+There are no goals for any system or minor faction by default.

-To change the goal, use this command again, specifying the same star system and minor faction but the new goal.
+To change a goal, use this command again, specifying the same star system and minor faction but the new goal.
 To remove any goal for a star system and minor faction, use [/todo-list goal remove](#todo-list-goal-remove).

 Parameters: